vkalinkin/vkalinkin/README.md

+## About Me:

-### Hi, my name is Victor Kalinkin! 👋 I'm a full stack web developer current in Phoenix, Arizona.
+#### Hi, my name is Victor Kalinkin! 👋 I'm a full stack web developer current in Phoenix, Arizona.

-### I know Javascript, HTML, CSS, Node, React, SQL, and Java.
+#### I know Javascript, HTML, CSS, Node, React, SQL, and Java.

-### I've been building and solving problems my entire life through different fields and studies.
+#### I've been building and solving problems my entire life through different fields and studies.
 That has currently taken me to web devleopment and I am currently working on imporoving my React and backend skills.

-### 📫 How to reach me: https://www.linkedin.com/in/victor-kalinkin/
+#### 📫 How to reach me: https://www.linkedin.com/in/victor-kalinkin/

-### ⚡ Fun fact: I have a Bachelor's degree in Molecar Biology.
+#### ⚡ Fun fact: I have a Bachelor's degree in Molecar Biology.
 <!--
 **vkalinkin/vkalinkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.